Generalized splines on arbitrary graphs: Open questions

-As a module, the generalized splines $R_G$ can also be group representations: for instance, the group of automorphisms of the graph $G$ that preserve the edge-labeling naturally induces a representation on $R_G$.
+As a module, the generalized splines $R_G$ can also be viewed as group representations: for instance, the group of automorphisms of the graph $G$ that preserve the edge--labeling naturally induces a representation on $R_G$.
 Representations obtained in this and similar ways are often intrinsically interesting \cite{F, T2} and can also be a powerful tool with which to approach other questions in this section \cite{T2}.

 \begin{question} Given a specific automorphism group, what are the induced representations on $R_G$ (in terms of irreducible representations, say)?
 For what families of graphs are there nontrivial representations on $R_G$? \end{question}